Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 FAQs

-If you want to cancel your contract ADT can charge you 75 percent of your total remaining monthly charges, due immediately upon termination (ouch).
-However, if you’ve completed your initial contract period and are now on a monthly renewal plan, or opted for a no-contract DIY system, you can cancel at any time with no termination fee.
+If you want to cancel your contract ADT can charge you 75 percent of your total remaining monthly charges, due immediately upon termination.
+If you’ve completed your initial contract period and are now on a monthly renewal plan, you can cancel at any time with no termination fee.
 Just give ADT 30 days’ notice.

 If you’re a current or former ADT customer and want to set up service at your new home, ADT has a mover’s package guarantee that includes a variety of deals for different situations.
 To qualify, you need to have been an ADT customer for at least two years, but it can include a full new system and discounted upgrades.